danila258/vega/README.md

 # Vega
-A cross-platform sheduling application for MIREA students running on desktop and mobile devices.
+A cross-platform scheduling application for MIREA students running on desktop and mobile devices.

 <p align="center">